ithouse/lolita/README.md

   `/lolita/posts`
   `/lolita/posts/1/edit`
   `/lolita/posts/new`
-Or open */lolita* and it will redirect to first available resource list view.
+or open `/lolita` and it will redirect to first available resource list view.

 For more detailed usage read [Usage](https://github.com/ithouse/lolita/wiki/Usage) at wiki.